-McKesson Gelling Fiber Dressings with Silver contain ionic silver that effectively manages and suppresses colonization and proliferation of three Gram-positive bacteria (vancomycin-resistant Enterococcus (VRE), Streptococcus mutans and Staphylococcus aureus), three Gram-negative bacteria (Enterobacter cloacae, Klebsiella pneumoniae and Serratia marcescens) and yeast (Candida albicans) within the dressing for up to seven days.
+McKesson Gelling Fiber Dressings with Silver contain ionic silver that effectively manages and suppresses colonization and proliferation of 3 Gram-positive bacteria (vancomycin-resistant Enterococcus (VRE), Streptococcus mutans, and Staphylococcus aureus), 3 Gram-negative bacteria (Enterobacter cloacae, Klebsiella pneumoniae, and Serratia marcescens) and yeast (Candida albicans) within the dressing for up to 7 days.

 • Manages exudates in moderately to heavily exuding wounds by absorbing exudate from the wound

 • Forms a soft gel that intimately conforms to the wound bed and aids in maintaining a moist wound environment

 • Reinforcement layer allows intact application and removal of the dressing

 McKesson Gelling Fiber Dressings with Silver can be used in the management of moderately to heavily exuding chronic and acute wounds, including pressure injuries (partial- and full-thickness), leg ulcers (venous stasis ulcers, arterial ulcers, and leg ulcers of mixed etiology), diabetic foot ulcers, surgical wounds that heal by primary intent such as dermatological and surgical incisions, surgical wounds left to heal by secondary intention such as dehisced surgical incisions and donor sites, and traumatic wounds.

 Contraindicated for use on patients with a known sensitivity to the dressing or its components: silver, alginates, carboxymethylcellulose (CMC), or nylon.
 Not for surgical implantation.

 • McKesson Gelling Fiber Dressings with Silver are intended for single use only.
 Do not reuse in whole or in part as doing so may compromise sterility and/or the performance of the dressing.